-Although we couldn’t use ashes this year, the ashes are traditionally made from burning the palm leaves of the previous year’s Palm Sunday service (the Sunday before Easter).
+As we left the Chapel, Rev and the Chapel Stewards offered ashes to those who wanted.
+The ashes are traditionally made from burning the palm leaves of the previous year’s Palm Sunday service (the Sunday before Easter).
 A cross is made on people’s foreheads symbolising repentance and our mortality.
-Life is short and focusing on God (and beyond this life), matters, for now, and for eternity.
+Life is short and focusing on God (and beyond this life), matters, for now and for eternity.

 Although many people give up chocolate or some bad habit, Lent is about stopping things that are destructive to your soul and turning away from them.
 One can also start something that breathes life into your soul.
-It’s also helpful to choose something small and ask someone to hold you accountable (or both choose the same thing).
+It’s also helpful to choose something small and ask someone to hold you accountable.

 So take a moment to reflect: